-The fibres from the vestibulocerebellum primarily move to the nucleus fastigii, those from the spinocerebellum to the nucleus globosus and the nucleus emboliformis, and the axons from the pontocerebellum largely move to the nucleus dentatus.
+The fibers from the vestibulocerebellum primarily move to the nucleus fastigii, those from the spinocerebellum to the nucleus globosus and the nucleus emboliformis, and the axons from the pontocerebellum largely move to the nucleus dentatus.
 The nucleus globosus and nucleus emboliformus are jointly referred to as the nucleus interpositus.

 The efferent pathways move through the cerebellar peduncles to their respective destination in a similar manner to the afferents of the cerebellum.
-The fibres of the tractus cerebellovestibularis, which originate in the core of the nucleus fastigii, pass through the pedunculus cerebellaris inferior.
+The fibers of the tractus cerebellovestibularis, which originate in the core of the nucleus fastigii, pass through the pedunculus cerebellaris inferior.

 The tractus cerebellothalamicus and the tractus cerebellorubralis pass through the pedunculus cerebellaris superior.

-The tractus cerebellorubralis contains fibres from the nucleus interpositus and the nucleus dentatus.
-These fibres also cross over to the opposite side before ending at the nucleus ruber at the level of the mesencephalon.
+The tractus cerebellorubralis contains fibers from the nucleus interpositus and the nucleus dentatus.
+These fibers also cross over to the opposite side before ending at the nucleus ruber at the level of the mesencephalon.
 The pathways cross again from the nucleus ruber to the spinal system, so that the information of the ipsilateral half of the body is transmitted.
 This also concerns the pathways extending from the motor cortex to the spinal system.